liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 But this was――

-"At least, that's what I wanted to avoid. ――The second Demi-human War or something like that."
+Musica: \[At least, that's what I wanted to avoid. ――The second Demi-human War, or something like that.\]

-"That kind of situation."
+Petra: \[That kind of situation.\]

 It was just pessimism piled on pessimism, with malice fueling the imagination.
 It could even be called a persecutory delusion.

-However, just as petra was about to retort, she was stopped by Musica's cold voice, "Really?".
+However, just as Petra was about to retort, she was stopped by Musica's cold voice, "Really?".

-"Are we really overthinking this?
-That long time ago, when the Demi-human War first broke out, didn't everyone think that such a thing would never happen?"
+Musica: \[Are we really overthinking this?
+That long time ago, when the Demi-human War first broke out, didn't everyone think that such a thing would never happen.\]

-Emilia: \[――――\]
+Petra: \[――――\]

-"I'm not blaming you, miss.
+Musica: \[I'm not blaming you, miss.
 If you say that we're too pessimistic, then that could be the case.
 But I suppose that's just the nature of us Mole-people, who only know how to mess with dirt.
-We can feel it, the tremors in the earth."
+We can feel it, the tremors in the earth.\]

-"Tremors in the earth…"
+Petra: \[Tremors in the earth…\]

-"Yes.
-It's the omen of something big about to collapse, that kind of tremor in the earth."
+Musica: \[Yes.
+It's the omen of something big about to collapse, that kind of tremor in the earth.\]

 It was superstitious talk, yet it weighted heavily and deeply on Petra's heart.